kaleidpixel/imgopt/README.md

 # ImgOpt
 This program is an image optimization tool written in PHP.
-It optimizes image files within a specified directory and further outputs them in webp and avif formats.
+It optimizes image files within a specified directory and further outputs them in WEBP and AVIF formats.
 As a result, users can obtain optimized images to reduce the load time of web pages.

-## webp and avif formats
+## WEBP and AVIF formats
-- **webp :** It is an image format developed by Google, which can maintain high-quality images while having a higher compression ratio compared to existing image formats.
+- **WEBP :** It is an image format developed by Google, which can maintain high-quality images while having a higher compression ratio compared to existing image formats.
 It is primarily designed for use on the web.
-- **avif :** An abbreviation for AV1 Image File Format, it is a new image format based on the AV1 video codec.
-It boasts even better compression efficiency and image quality compared to webp.
+- **AVIF :** An abbreviation for AV1 Image File Format, it is a new image format based on the AV1 video codec.
+It boasts even better compression efficiency and image quality compared to WEBP.

 ## Installing
 Please prepare the PHP operating environment in advance.